PX4/PX4-user_guide/en/flight_controller/pixhawk_series.md

 ### FMU Versions

 The Pixhawk project has created a number of different open designs/schematics.
+All boards based on a design should be binary compatible (run the same firmware).

 Each design is named using the designation: FMUvX (e.g.: FMUv1, FMUv2, FMUv3, FMUv4, etc.).
+Higher FMU numbers indicate that the board is more recent, but may not indicate increased capability (versions can be almost identical - differing only in connector wiring).

 PX4 *users* generally do not need to know very much about FMU versions:
 - *QGroundControl* automatically downloads the correct firmware for a connected autopilot (based on its FMU version "under the hood").
-- FMU versions are of limited use when choosing an autopilot.
-Versions can be almost identical (differing only in connector wiring).
 - Choosing a controller is usually based on physical constraints/form factor rather than FMU version.

-> **Tip** PX4 *developers* need to know the FMU version of their board, as this is required to build custom hardware.
+PX4 *developers* need to know the FMU version of their board, as this is required to build custom hardware.

 At very high level, the main differences are: